-I wasn’t experiencing any pain from the injury, but the PA knew the stitching needed local anesthesia.
-So, she deadened the area with Lidocaine and then proceeded to sew me back together.
+I wasn’t experiencing pain from the injury, but the PA knew the stitching needed local anesthesia.
+So, she deadened the area with Lidocaine and then sewed me back together.

 It was fascinating to watch the sewing and knotting.
 The thread comes already attached to the end of a one-half-inch curved needle, so there is no need to place the string through an eye.
 Once the needle passes through both sides of the injured site, the thread follows the newly created path.
-The PA then, using both hands, skillfully wrapped the end of the string into a loop she had fashioned using a sterile instrument and then tightened the circle.
-Then she made two additional thread loops and narrowed them to create a triple knot.
+Using both hands, the PA skillfully wrapped the end of the string into a loop she had fashioned using a sterile instrument and then tightened the circle.
+Then, she made two additional thread loops and narrowed them to create a triple knot.